trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

 };
 ```

-Notice the line with `feedbackFunction(oracleAddress)` and call the lambda with the address parameter
+Notice the line with `feedbackFunction(oracleAddress)` and call the lambda with the address parameter.

 The first time, the current code is injected to check that it still works, and then, modify the lambda code on the storage.

-3. To modify the lambda function code, add an extra admin entrypoint `updateFeedbackFunction`
+3. To modify the lambda function code, add an extra admin entrypoint `updateFeedbackFunction`.

 ```ligolang
 @entry